 In their eyes, burgers require more effort – one needs to prepare the meat of choice, fry it, then heat the bun to soften it, put the end product together and munch away.

 Some places serve burgers to be eaten with fork and knife, often with chips.
-Although, to be completely honest, chips, as a side dish do not determine whether what you have in your mouth or on your plate is a sandwich or a burger.
+Although, to be completely honest, chips, as a side dish do not determine whether what you have on your plate is a sandwich or a burger.

 All clear at this point, so back to the initial question – what is a burger and what is a sandwich?
 The truth, is not all this easy.
 In fact, it’s much more confusing as a burger... is really a sandwich.

 The word “burger” originates from “hamburger” which then has taken its name from the city of Hamburg in Germany.
 The initial product would compose of a ground beef formed into patty and cooked.
 In later stage the term evolved to describe everything formed into a patty and cooked.

 Therefore if you are one of those considering everything round, flat and cooked/fried to be a burger – you are right.
 Not quite.

 At the same time, the broad term of a sandwich covers everything on or between two pieces or bread (including a bap and a bun) hence the burger is really a sandwich!

 Contact Us To Discuss Your Burger And Sandwiches